Sakshee5/Smart-Ecommerce-Recommmender/mini-projects/conversational-ai-assistant/README.md

 # Week 1: Foundations of Natural Language AI

-In our first week, we’ll establish the groundwork forworking with large language models using AmazonBedrock.
-You’ll learn the fundamentals of naturallanguage processing and begin working with AImodels.
+Establishes the groundwork for working with large language models using Amazon Bedrock.
+Learn the fundamentals of natural language processing and begin working with AI models.

-## Mini-Project: Build a Conversational AI Assistant
+## Mini-Project: Building a Conversational AI Assistant
 - Implement basic conversation flow using AmazonBedrock
 - Add context management and memory
 - Create comprehensive error handling